SHAP 2026

 People, Power and Place

 Historical archaeology is never neutral.
 It operates within systems of governance, development, regulation and community memory, shaping how places are understood, whose histories are prioritised, and how authority is exercised over land and material culture.
-The 2026 SHAP theme, People, Power and Place, invites practitioners to reflect on these relationships and consider how power structures, community voices and the character of place influence what is investigated, preserved and interpreted.
+The SHAP 2026 theme, People, Power and Place, invites practitioners to reflect on these relationships and consider how power structures, community voices and the character of place influence what is investigated, preserved and interpreted.

 Across New South Wales and beyond, historical archaeology sits at the intersection of policy, development and cultural value.
 SHAP 2026 provides a collegial forum for sharing practical insights, critical reflections and innovative approaches that examine not only what we excavate, but why, for whom, and with what impact.
 We welcome contributions from across the breadth of professional and academic practice.